 Each wine has its characteristics, highlighted by the glass we drink from.
 Perception does not necessarily mean that it was how you tasted the wine.
 It is more how your brain interpreted the wine, depending on the aroma.
 We know that smell plays a very important role in how we taste wine.

-Red wines demand a wider surface area to allow it to breathe.
+Red wines such as Pinot Noir, demand a wider surface area to allow it to breathe.
 It is filled up to just a third full to maximize the surface area.
 The wide bowl and narrow top of the red wine glass allow the aromas to be released from the wine without escaping immediately.
 Trapping the aromas within the glass results in a better perception of the wine.